ArmanHuang/clinical-ai-app/README.md

 ---

-⚠️ This project is for educational and research purposes only and not intended for real clinical use.
+⚠️ This project is for educational and research purposes only.

 ## 📊 Dataset